trentlarson/endorser-ch/sql/README.md

 CREATE TABLE give_provider (
-    giveHandleId TEXT, -- handleId of the GiveAction which has this as a provider providerHandleId TEXT, -- handleId of the provider claim );
+    giveHandleId TEXT, -- handleId of the GiveAction which has this as a provider providerHandleId TEXT -- handleId of the provider claim );

 CREATE TABLE jwt (